 We offer downloadable itineraries with great hints and tips for many National Parks.
 Our Acadia National Park Itinerary is only $5.
 Check out our downloadable itineraries here.

-- Best of Acadia National Park from the Switchback Kids
+- The Switchback Kids cover their thoughts on the park in their blog: Best of Acadia National Park from the Switchback Kids.

 - Make sure to wear good hiking shoes or boots for this trail.
 You’ll need them for the rock scrambling.